Myde001/GroupB_StratAirlift/tests/README.md

 `endif()`

-An alternative way is to try
+An alternative way is to run the code using Clion gcovr works with it.

 `gcovr -r . --html -o coverage.html`